fzingg/hyperloop-showcase/README.md

 So I hear you ask: why if I prefer the non-React-Bootstrap syntax why am worrying about React-Bootstrap?
 For one very simple reason: components like Navbar and Modal that require `bootstrap.js` will not work with React on its own, so without the React-Bootstrap project you would need to implement all that functionality yourself.
 The React-Bootstrap project has re-implemented this functionality as React components.

-Let's implement a Navbar in this project using React-Bootstrap in **HyperReact**.
+Let's implement a Navbar in this project using React-Bootstrap in **Hyperloop Components**.
 First, we need to install Bootstrap and React-Bootstrap:

 	npm install bootstrap react-bootstrap --save